I am a high school dropout who’s currently doing a Ph.D., because life is strange and interesting.

 2012-Present.
 Doctorate of Philosophy—Religion, Department of Religion, Concordia University, Montreal

 Currently pursuing degree on a part-time status.
-Projected graduation date is May 2020.
+Projected graduation date is Summer 2019.

 - Published in anthologies and peer-reviewed journals